xmtan1/ip/docs/README.md

 Here is a short guide on how to use Lisa.

 > Notes about the command format:
-> - Words within the curly brackets are the parameters to be supplied by the user.
+> - Words within the curly brackets `{}` are the parameters to be supplied by the user.
-> - Words in `UPPER_CASE` are outputs that depend on the current list.
-> - Words in brackets are stand-ins for expected outputs and are not the actual output.
+> - Ellipses`...` are stand-ins for expected outputs and are not the actual output.
 > - All commands are to be entered in lower case.
 > - When inputting dates, use day/time format instead of dd/mm/yyyy format.
 >   - e.g. `friday 4pm` instead of `10/01/2025`